PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   .. method:: add(name)

-    .. versionchanged:: 1.4.0
-      This method now accepts strings, lists of DNSNames and lists of strings.

     Add a suffix to the current set.

     :param DNSName name: The suffix to add to the set.